-- Improvements to City Streets shall conform to the standards as set forth in this section.
-New development shall conform to the street standards as set forth in this section and as adopted in the City's Transportation System Plan.
-Some local existing streets are not able to conform to the design standards for new streets due to a narrow right-of-way.
-Therefore, the alternative standards found in Table VIII(E)(1)(b)(vii) may apply to existing local streets subject to approval of the City Engineer and Public Works Director. - a.
+- Improvements to City Streets shall conform to the standards as set forth in this section. - a.
 Dedication of Street Right-of-Way.
-City may require dedication of additional public right-of-way in order to meet street standards. - Street Design Standards for public streets and the current and future functional classification plan for all streets within Coburg, including those owned by Lane County. - (i) Street Design Standards New Roadways Table VIII(E)(1)(b)(i):
+City may require dedication of additional public right-of-way in order to meet street standards. - b.
+Street Design Standards for public streets and the current and future functional classification plan for all streets within Coburg, including those owned by Lane County. - (i) Street Design Standards Table VIII(E)(1)(b)(i):

-Table VIII(E)(1)(b)(i): Coburg Street Design Standards - New Roadways
+Table VIII(E)(1)(b)(i): Coburg Street Design Standards